 Molecular biology writer Tina Hesman Saey is a geneticist-turned-science writer who covers all things microscopic and a few too big to be viewed under a microscope.
 She is an honors graduate of the University of Nebraska-Lincoln where she did research on tobacco plants and ethanol-producing bacteria.
 She spent a year as a Fulbright scholar at the Georg-August University in Göttingen, Germany, studying microbiology and traveling.
 Her work on how yeast turn on and off one gene earned her a Ph.D. in molecular genetics at Washington University in St. Louis.
 Tina then rounded out her degree collection with a master’s in science journalism from Boston University.
 She interned at the Dallas Morning News and Science News before returning to St. Louis to cover biotechnology, genetics and medical science for the St. Louis Post-Dispatch.
 After a seven year stint as a newspaper reporter, she returned to Science News.
 Her work has been honored by the Endocrine Society and the Genetics Society of America.

 Carolyn Gramling is the Earth & Climate writer at Science News.
 Previously she worked at Science magazine for six years, both as a reporter covering paleontology and polar science and as the editor of the news in brief section.
 Before that she was a reporter and editor at EARTH magazine.
-She has bachelor’s degrees in Geology and European History and a Ph.D. in marine geochemistry from MIT.
-She’s also a former Science News intern.
+She has bachelor’s degrees in Geology and European History and a Ph.D. in marine geochemistry from MIT and the Woods Hole Oceanographic Institution.